Meet Our Team

 Helen Parshall, Member at Large

-A self-described “professional bisexual,” Helen Parshall serves as the Senior Communications Manager for AIDS United.
+A self-described “professional bisexual,” Helen Parshall serves as the Digital Director at Lambda Legal.
 She is an avid writer and passionate social justice advocate, who uses digital media to bring visibility to marginalized communities.
-Before joining the team at AIDS United, Helen spent five and a half years at the Human Rights Campaign, working on issues at the nexus of racial justice, transgender justice and bisexual visibility within the broader LGBTQ movement.
+Before joining the team at Lambda Legal, Helen worked at AIDS United and the Human Rights Campaign, telling stories at the nexus of HIV, racial justice, transgender justice and bisexual visibility within the broader LGBTQ movement.
 From covering stories about the broken criminal justice system in Baltimore City to rebuilding homes for LGBTQ elders in Puerto Rico, Helen has always been driven by a desire to uplift others in the hopes of creating a better, more just world.
 She is a graduate of St. Mary’s College of Maryland and the University of Maryland’s Philip Merrill College of Journalism, holding a master’s in journalism degree with a focus in multi-platform journalism.
 In her free time, Helen can be found reading a book or watching Doctor Who curled up with her dog, Pippin.

 Vincent Paz-Macareno, Member at Large